abhishek021091/AutoSweepCrowdNav/README.md

 ## Current Status

 Autonomous sweeping is functional.
 PID-based sweeping is implemented.
 ORCA sweeping is supported.
-Empty-arena logic, rectangular arena support, ellipse crowd generation, and group spawning are present in the codebase.
+Empty-arena logic, rectangular arena support, ellipse crowd generation, controlled entry/exit hooks, and group spawning are present in the codebase.

 PPO/SRNN sweeping research is still under development.
-Coverage metrics, coverage-specific rewards, group behavior improvements, and broader benchmarking are in progress.
+Coverage metrics, coverage-specific rewards, human group behavior improvements, controlled entry/exit refinement, and broader benchmarking are in progress.

 Improvements are actively under development, and additional navigation strategies and benchmarking results will be released in future updates.